MattyMyers22/portfolio_etl/README.md

   * One tab named 'Cash' for historical cash values in investment accounts
   ![image](images/cash_gSheet_example.JPG)

+### Operating System
+This project and directions are tailored towards a Linux operating system.
+It can be adjusted for windows or used through Windows Subsystem Linux.

 ## Data Sources
 There are two data sources that are required for extraction of the information needed.
 * Google Sheet (Extracted through API)